cypress-io/cypress-documentation/source/api/plugins/browser-launch-api.md

 ## See all Chrome browser switches

-If you are running Cypress tests using Chrome browser, you can see ALL currently set command line switches and the browser version information by opening a new tab and typing `chrome://version` url.
+If you are running Cypress tests using a Chromium-based browser, you can see ALL currently set command line switches and the browser version information by opening a new tab and typing `chrome://version` url.

 {% imgTag /img/api/chrome-switches.png "See all Chrome switches" %}